 Generally, vaccines that contain killed (inactivated) viruses can be given during pregnancy.
-Vaccines that contain live viruses aren't recommended for pregnant women.
+Vaccines that contain live viruses aren't recommended during pregnancy.

 - Flu (influenza) shot.
-The flu shot is recommended for women who are pregnant during flu season — typically November through March.
+The flu shot is recommended for people who are pregnant during flu season.
 The flu shot is made from an inactivated virus, so it's safe for both you and your baby.
 Avoid the influenza nasal spray vaccine, which is made from a live virus.

 - Tetanus toxoid, reduced diphtheria toxoid and acellular pertussis (Tdap) vaccine.
-One dose of Tdap vaccine is recommended during each pregnancy to protect your newborn from whooping cough (pertussis), regardless of when you had your last Tdap or tetanus-diphtheria (Td) vaccination.
+One dose of Tdap vaccine is recommended during each pregnancy, regardless of when you had your last Tdap or tetanus-diphtheria (Td) vaccination.
+Receiving the Tdap vaccine during pregnancy helps protect your newborn from whooping cough (pertussis).
 Ideally, the vaccine should be given between 27 and 36 weeks of pregnancy.

-Getting the flu shot and the Tdap vaccine during pregnancy can protect you from infection and can also help protect your baby after birth before he or she can be vaccinated.
-This is important because the flu and whooping cough can be particularly dangerous for infants.
+Getting the COVID-19 vaccine, the flu shot and the Tdap vaccine during pregnancy can protect you from infection and can also help protect your newborn after birth before your baby can be vaccinated.
+This is important because babies under age 1 might be at increased risk of severe illness with COVID-19 when compared with older children.
+Also, the flu and whooping cough can be particularly dangerous for infants.

 - Chickenpox (varicella) vaccine

 - Measles, mumps and rubella (MMR) vaccine

 Although the new shingles vaccine (Shingrix) doesn't contain the live virus, it's recommended that pregnant people delay vaccination.

 If you're planning a pregnancy, talk to your health care provider about any vaccines you might need beforehand.